-The Company has entered into convertible debt agreements with various lenders under which the agreements contain a provision that in the case the lender converts the notes into shares of the Company's common stock, the lender will receive a warrant to purchase up to 25% of the shares converted, with exercise prices ranging from \$9.00 to \$12.00 per share.
-The warrants, if issued, will expire over various periods from the date of grant, but none exceeding ten years.
-As of June 30, 2022, the maximum total number of warrant shares that could be granted upon conversion of all convertible debt agreements containing this provision is 183,852.
+Upon the closing of the IPO, the Company granted warrants to certain of its lenders to purchase up to 183,852 shares of the Company's common stock (see Note 12 - Stock Warrants).
+The warrants were granted in connection with certain convertible debt agreements with various lenders under which the agreements contained a provision that in the case the lender converts the notes into shares of the Company's common stock, the lender will receive a warrant to purchase up to 25% of the shares converted, with exercise prices ranging from \$9.00 to \$12.00 per share.
+The warrants will expire over various periods from the date of grant, but none exceeding ten years.